Welcome to the Worldwide Greathead family my One-Name Study - Person Page 451

 #11259, b.
 6 July 1941, d.
 13 February 2001

-John Curchin was born on 6 July 1941 in White Gates, Codicote, Hertfordshire, England.2,1 He was the son of Ivan Harry Curchin and Grace Hall.
+John Curchin was born on 6 July 1941 in White Gates, Robley Heath, Codicote, Hertfordshire, England.2,1 He was the son of Ivan Harry Curchin and Grace Hall.
 John was a recluse, never quite got over fathers death.
 He was nursed by his sister Christa in Croydon until his death.
-He never married.1 He died on 13 February 2001 in Kenley, Surrey, England, aged 59 from brain cancer.1,2,3
+He never married.1 John died on 13 February 2001 in Kenley, Surrey, England, aged 59 from brain cancer.1,2,3 His body was cremated and the ashes scattered in Edmonton Cemetery, Grave 1680 in zone M, Edmonton, London, England.2

 Sources of Information